nmfs-ost/noaa-fit-resources/_posts/2024-07-18-fit-runiverse.md

 ## What is the FIT R Universe?

 The [FIT R Universe](https://noaa-fisheries-integrated-toolbox.r-universe.dev/packages) provides access to the latest compiled R packages in the FIT.
 These packages are built from the default branch of R code repositories in the FIT.
-Install is fast and easy (like installing from CRAN), with instructions are on each R package's R universe page.
-There is also documentation availabe on each R package.
+Install is fast and easy (like installing from CRAN), with instructions on each R package's R universe page.
+There is also documentation available on each R package.

 ## What is R universe?